How To Sell A Portion Of Your House In Texas: A Guide To Property Division

 An alternative is to make an agreement where the willing seller negotiates with the other owner(s) to buy them out, enabling them to sell their portion without further complication.
 If those attempts are not successful, the interested party may need to initiate a partition lawsuit in the Texas court system.

-A partition action enables the sale of the whole property or divides them physically, if possible.
+A partition action enables the sale of the whole property or divides it physically, if possible.
 This procedure is usually long and expensive.
-Another possibility is mediation which can assist in resolving disputes without necessitating court action.
+Another possibility is mediation, which can assist in resolving disputes without necessitating court action.

 As with many legal disputes, those that concern property in Texas are better resolved before the actual dispute occurs.
 In any case, all parties involved should ensure that they are well informed concerning their rights and their responsibilities according to the Texas code on property law.
 Consulting an experienced real estate attorney will help navigate these processes.